oddlama/nix-topology/README.md

 - ➡️  Automatically propagates assigned networks through your connections
 - 🖨️ Allows you to add external devices like switches, routers, printers ...

-Have a look at the [examples](./examples) directory for some self-contained examples.
+Have a look at the [examples](./examples) directory for some self-contained examples or view the rendered results in the [documentation](https://oddlama.github.io/nix-topology).

 #### Why?